Coat of Arms

 Sources: World Trade Organization, International Trade Centre, and The World Factbook

-Mauritius is becoming one of the most popular destinations for tourists from all over the world looking for a high-end holiday on a tropic amazing paradise island.
-Mauritius possesses a wide range of natural attractions as well as many man-made attractions, all for you to enjoy a sub-tropical climate, clear postcard beaches, calm sea conditions, tropical fauna and flora complemented by a multi-ethnic and cultural population that is friendly and welcoming.
-These tourism assets are Mauritius’ main strength, especially since top class beach resorts and hotels; reliable and operational services and infrastructures back them up.
+Best of Mauritius is becoming one of the most popular destinations for tourists from all over the world looking for a high-end holiday on a tropic amazing paradise island.
+Best of Mauritius possesses a wide range of natural attractions as well as many man-made attractions, all for you to enjoy a sub-tropical climate, clear postcard beaches, calm sea conditions, tropical fauna and flora complemented by a multi-ethnic and cultural population that is friendly and welcoming.
+These tourism assets are Best of Mauritius’ main strength, especially since top class beach resorts and hotels; reliable and operational services and infrastructures back them up.

 Mauritius will enchant you; will uplift your soul, making you feel that you belong to the chosen few.
 Every visitor enjoys personal attention.
 Every encounter is an opportunity to discover a friendly face.
 Behind each smile lies the promise of a unique holiday.